Photo by Mathias M. Pires

 Guimarães (Miúdo) Lab

-Ecological interactions are one of the main aspects of biodiversity.
-All organisms rely upon interactions with organisms of other species to feed, reproduce, or defend against natural enemies.
-These multiple interactions among organisms connect populations of different species.
-At community level, these linked populations form networks and the structure of ecological networks shape and is shaped by ecological and evolutionary processes.
+Ecological interactions are a fundamental aspect of biodiversity.
+All organisms depend on interactions with members of other species for feeding, reproduction, or protection against natural enemies.
+These various interactions among organisms link populations of different species.
+At the community level, these interconnected populations form networks, with the structure of ecological networks both shaping and being shaped by ecological and evolutionary processes.

-Our main interest in our lab is to understand the origin, maintenance and fragility of large-scale patterns in ecological networks, in terms of ecological and evolutionary processes that operate at different scales.
-To do that, we combine empirical data of ecological interactions, information on the natural history of interacting species, mathematical modelling, and network science.
+In our lab, we focus on understanding the origin, persistence, and vulnerability of large-scale patterns in ecological networks, exploring how ecological and evolutionary processes that operate across different scales.
+To achieve this, we integrate empirical data on ecological interactions, detailed knowledge of the natural history of interacting species, mathematical modeling, and network science.

-Our main interest in our lab is to understand the origin, maintenance and fragility of large-scale patterns in ecological networks, in terms of ecological and evolutionary processes that operate at different scales.
-To do that, we combine empirical data of ecological interactions, information on the natural history of interacting species, mathematical modelling, and network science.
+In our lab, we focus on understanding the origin, persistence, and vulnerability of large-scale patterns in ecological networks, exploring how ecological and evolutionary processes that operate across different scales.
+To achieve this, we integrate empirical data on ecological interactions, detailed knowledge of the natural history of interacting species, mathematical modeling, and network science.

 Contact: